 Washington State Parks is a member of the Washington Clean Coast Alliance (WCCA).
-The WCCA was formed in 2007 and is an alliance of volunteers, nonprofits, civic organizations, and federal and state government agencies that join together to conduct coordinated beach cleanups under the Washington CoastSavers program.
+Formed in 2007, WCCA is an alliance of volunteers, nonprofits, civic organizations, and federal and state government agencies that join for coordinated beach cleanups under the Washington CoastSavers program.

-Beach cleanups are held times three times throughout the year along the outer coast of Washington and into the Strait of Juan de Fuca.
+Volunteer at a cleanup to help get marine debris off our beaches.
+Beach cleanups are held three times a year along the outer coast of Washington and into the Strait of Juan de Fuca.

 - July 5 is an important day to clean up our beaches.
 Many people celebrate the 4th of July by setting off fireworks on our coastal beaches, leaving lots of trash and plastic debris.
-State Parks hosts cleanups the following day at beach approach locations along the coast from Ocean Shores to Long Beach.
-Check out our events calendar to find a location near you.
+State Parks hosts cleanups the following day at ocean beach approach locations from Ocean Shores to Long Beach.
+Check our event calendar to find a location near you.

 - The International Coastal Cleanup, conducted in cooperation with the Ocean Conservancy, is typically held on the third Saturday of September.
 Join thousands of volunteers around the world to reduce marine debris.
-Please visit coastsavers.org for current dates and registration information.
+Visit Ocean Conservancy’s Coastal Cleanup webpage for dates and additional information.

 Love beach cleanups and want to contribute more?
 State Parks is always looking for volunteers to help run our registration stations during our beach cleanup events.
 Registration Assistants help set up registration stations, greet and check-in volunteers, and hand out supplies.
-For more information, please contact the Volunteer Program.
+For more information, visit the Volunteer Program webpage.